How to Get Good Lighting In A Small Bathroom

 In a small bathroom, the safest choice is to choose a finish that matches your fixtures.
 If you have satin nickel faucets, get a fixture with satin nickel accents.
 Same goes for brass or bronze.

 Mixing metals is a popular trend, but it’s harder to make it look good in a really small space.
 The one exception to this would be your accent lighting.
-It you find a light you love as an accent and it doesn’t match your fixtures, go for it.
+It you find a light you love as an accent and it doesn’t match your bathroom fixtures, go for it.